 - Education background – short summary will do

 - Health background – if you have any major ailments, here is where you can mention those.
-I think you would have a higher chance of getting your visa approved if you’re relatively healthy.
+I think you will have a higher chance of getting your visa approved if you’re relatively healthy.
 Otherwise, make sure your bank statements reflect that you can cover your own medical expenses.

 - Travel background – your intention to travel to New Zealand for a holiday appears more credible if you have already been to other countries for a holiday before.
 List them down together with the year and month of travel as well as the duration of each trip.
 State what the purpose of each trip was and if you had any problems obtaining a Visa for those.
 Drop old Visa numbers here if you still have them.